srzhao89/kz-cost/README.md

-# kz-cost
-Testing convexity for cost function
+# Testing convexity for cost function

 Here we attach the codes used in the following paper: